amWRit/Ed-dyRun/README.md

 	- explosion effect when player collides with an obstacle

 ## Sound effect
-	- background music continuosly player
+	- background music continuously playing
 	- sound effects when player picks up numbers/alphabets/operators or collides with obstacle

 # Future Features